grongierisc/kong-ee-training/README.md

 This is not the place to learn lua.

-But, I'll give you some tips to develope plugins like how to quickly restart IAM to test our new developpement.
+But I'll give you some tips like how to quickly restart IAM to test our new development.

 ### 11.2.1.
 File structure